5 Easy ways to reduce plastic waste

 Around 373 million plastic water bottles end up in waste each year.
 Many of these will be single-use, plastic water bottles.
 If you’re lucky – like so many of us in Australia are – to have drinkable tap water then switching to a reusable water bottle is the way.
 Taking a reusable water bottle wherever you go will help you stay hydrated and save on plastic waste.
 There are countless different designs of reusable water bottles.
 An insulated water bottle is great because it keeps your water cold for longer, which is what you want on hot days.
 An insulated water bottle can also be used as a flask – to keep hot tea and drinks hotter for longer.
 If you want to shop a more classic style then a stainless steel water bottle is for you.
 A stainless steel water bottle will also, naturally, keep your water cold and fresh.
 Plus, a stainless steel water bottle is naturally BPA free and easy to clean and keep hygienic.
 Looking for something sleek?
 A glass water bottle is great for those that like something simple and stylish.
 A good glass water bottle will be non-toxic, stain and odour resistant and thick enough to resist breakages.

 2. Opt for reusable bags

-3. Say no to disposable plastic lunch box and coffee cup
+3. Say no to disposable plastic lunch boxes

 It is estimated that Australians consume more than 50,000 cups of coffee every half hour, and an estimated 1 billion takeaway hot drink cups every year.
-If we lined up all the coffee cups used each year in Australia they would stretch round the world…twice!
+If we lined up all the coffee cups used each year in Australia they would stretch around the world…twice!
 That’s a lot of coffee cups.
-While the hard plastic lid can be recycled, the coffee cup itself should be put in the rubbish bin.
-Changing your habits and mindset is easier than you think.
-Once you try a reusable coffee cup, you will wonder how you didn't do it earlier.
-Start today by changing the world you live in, one reusable coffee cup at the time.
+While the hard plastic lid can be recycled, the coffee cup itself has to be put in the regular waste bin. reusable coffee cupreusable coffee cup